 - A reference to information is to information of any kind in any form or medium, whether formal or informal, written or unwritten, for example, computer software or programs, concepts, data, drawings, ideas, knowledge, procedures, source codes or object codes, technology or trade secrets.

-- A reference to dollars or $ is to an amount in Australian currency.
+- A reference to dollars or $ is to an amount in US currency (however transactions may be processed in an equivalent foreign currency such as Australian dollars or British pounds).

 2. Application of this Agreement